Enable and disable standard commands for Voice Control on Mac

 To create custom commands, see Create, import and export custom commands.

-On your Mac, choose Apple menu > System Preferences, click Accessibility , then click Voice Control.
+On your Mac, choose Apple menu > System Settings, click Accessibility in the sidebar, then click Voice Control on the right.
+(You may need to scroll down.)

 Click Commands, then do any of the following.